birdlife-white-square-2birdlife-white-square-2birdlife-white-square-2birdlife-white-square-2

 • Contact us

-Stichting BirdLife Europe (SBE) manages the European and Central Asian division BirdLife International.
-SBE administers this website on behalf of the UK office of the BirdLife International Secretariat.
-The UK office is the primary data controller for your personal information, working jointly with SBE.
+Stichting BirdLife Europe (SBE) manages the European and Central Asian division of BirdLife International.
+This website is provided by SBE for the BirdLife International Secretariat.
+SBE and BirdLife UK are joint data controllers for your personal information.

 © 2019 Stichting BirdLife Europe - Flight for Survival.
 All Rights Reserved.
 Designed by Old-Continent